Is Suttell and Associates calling you? Here's what you need to know.

 - The statute of limitations for an oral contract in the state of Washington is three years.

-- The state court complaint alleged an amount in excess of any amount that Ms. Kirk could possibly have owed even if the claim were not time barred.
+- The state court complaint alleged an amount in excess of any amount that the consumer could possibly have owed even if the claim were not time barred.

-Ms. Kirk accused Unifund and Suttell and Associates of collecting or attempting to collect time barred-debts in excess of the amount owed using false affidavits for default and or summary Judgment in state court.
+The consumer accused Unifund and Suttell and Associates of collecting or attempting to collect time barred-debts in excess of the amount owed using false affidavits for default and or summary judgment in state court.
 She also claimed that they made this a business practice and sued around 200 debtors per year for time-barred debts between 2002 and 2006.

-With so many debtors potentially affected, Ms. Kirk launched a class action lawsuit on behalf of all Washington state residents to whom a letter threatening a lawsuit was sent or against whom a lawsuit was filed regarding a time-barred personal debt.
+With so many debtors potentially affected, the consumer launched a class action lawsuit on behalf of all Washington state residents to whom a letter threatening a lawsuit was sent or against whom a lawsuit was filed regarding a time-barred personal debt.

 Unifund and Suttell and Associates was accused of the following FDCPA violations: